Varshangalkku Shesham: Development

-On 13 July 2023, Vineeth Sreenivasan announced his collaboration once again with producer Visakh Subramaniam of Merryland Cinemas, following the success of Hridayam (2022), for their second project together, titled Varshangalkku Shesham.
-The film also brings back Pranav Mohanlal and Kalyani Priyadarshan from their previous film.
-Vineeth described that the film will revolve around a bunch of friends.
+On 13 July 2023, Vineeth Sreenivasan announced he was again collaborating with producer Visakh Subramaniam of Merryland Cinemas, following the success of Hridayam (2022), for their second project together, to be titled Varshangalkku Shesham.
+The film brought back Pranav Mohanlal and Kalyani Priyadarshan from their previous film.
+Vineeth described the film will as revolving around a bunch of friends.

 In an interview, talking about his influences, Vineeth recalled how he listened to his father Sreenivasan's stories about his early life in Madras and also the experiences of his contemporaries in the film industry.
 During his school days, Vineeth avidly read popular Malayalam film magazines, such as Nana, Vellinakshatram, and Chithrabhumi, which featured articles and interviews with those working in cinema.
 These stories, along with the imagined picture of Madras they presented, served as inspirations for Varshangalkku Shesham.
 He also recalled how, during stage shows, actors Mukesh and Innocent would entertain the team with anecdotes from their lives in Madras and their experiences in the cinema world.
 Vineeth himself being a resident of Chennai (formerly Madras), describes the city as "a place that had always fascinated" him.
 Varshangalkku Shesham features Madras in the 1970s and 1980s, spanning 50 years from early 1970s, showcasing the evolution of the film industry during this period; the film "attempts to showcase that arc of time, the mood and the style of working".

 Vineeth had the story in mind since his college days but lacked the confidence to execute it.
-After Hridayam, he gained the confidence to make it to fruition.
+After Hridayam, he gained the confidence to bring it to fruition.
 He began screenwriting in 2022.
 Vineeth revealed that the story of Varshangalkku Shesham was inspired by two screenplays written by Sreenivasan.
-Vineeth also integrated some inputs from director Priyadarshan, to whom he shared the screenplay.
+Vineeth also integrated input from director Priyadarshan, with whom he shared the screenplay.
 Priyadarshan narrated an incident that occurred in a film studio, which Vineeth incorporated into the film.